Feelings (Morris Albert song)

 "Feelings" is a song by the Brazilian singer Morris Albert, who also wrote the lyrics.
-Albert released "Feelings" in 1974 as a single and later included it as the title track of his 1975 debut album.
-The song's lyrics, recognizable by their "whoa whoa whoa" chorus, concern the singer's inability to "forget my feelings of love".
-Albert's original recording of the song was very successful, performing well internationally.
+It was released in June 1974 on Albert's debut album After We've Left Each Other.
+The song's lyrics, recognizable by the "whoa whoa whoa" chorus, concern the singer's inability to "forget [his] feelings of love".
+Albert's song was hugely successful, performing very well internationally.